tohkm22-del/Stellar-Systems/README.md

 <sup>Made by @RatchetKSP</sup>

-# Stellar Systems-V1.0.3
+# Stellar Systems-V2.0
 Stellar Systems is a large-scale, creative, semi-realistic interstellar mod for KSP.
 Similar to KSS2 or Promised Worlds, but made mainly by 1 person😅.
-So far, there are 6 systems with 5 being complete.
+So far, there are 8 systems with all being complete.

 ## LICENSE
 CC BY-NC-ND 4.0